PolkadotDom/polkadot-essays/voting_system_functional_analysis.md

 ### Scale
 But perhaps most important is that we can now do all this at a global scale.
 It is not impossible to achieve all the aforementioned properties using analog counterparts.
 It is, however, infeasible to scale the logistics of them beyond a small population size.
 Polkadot's biggest achievement is unlocking these properties, for the first time, at a global level for a single community.

 I hope you have found something in here you haven't previously considered.
-We've really built something glorious!
+We've really built something glorious.